Augustinian hypothesis: Irenaeus

 Irenaeus gives here another tradition in accord with Papias, though containing more information.
 This has been taken as evidence of a third, yet harmonious tradition.
 However, Irenaeus places the composition of Mark after Peter's death, while Clement (and others, such as Origen and Eusebius) claimed Peter was alive and approved the work.
-Nonetheless, because the Augustinian hypothesis does not address whether Peter was alive at the time of the composition of Mark or not, this discrepancy is not a basis for objection to the theory.
+Nonetheless, his chronology of the composition of the books does accord with the Augustinian hypothesis (which does not directly address whether Peter was alive at the time of the composition of Mark).

 An original Aramaic version of Matthew does not exist in the sense that no copy survives in the original language today.
 Many proponents of the Augustinian hypothesis hold that the current Greek Matthew is a complete translation of the original Aramaic Matthew.
 This theory has strong support in a number of Church Fathers.
 Papias, Irenaeus, Origen, Eusebius, Epiphanius and Jerome all agree that the original Matthew was written in Hebrew.
 Jerome even claimed to have seen the original Aramaic Matthew in the library of Pamphilus the Martyr.
 Eusebius wrote in c.
 325 that Pantaerus found a copy of the Gospel of Matthew written in Hebrew in India, and that it had been left there by Bartholomew.
 In c.
 376, Epiphanius wrote there was "no doubt" that a sect in Palestine still used the original Hebrew text "just as it was originally written."
 And, of course, Augustine also repeated this tradition.
 To these authors should be added Pantaenus, Athanasius, John Chrysostom, Cyril of Jerusalem, Gregory of Nazianzus, and others in agreement.
+However, most modern scholars believe Matthew was originally composed in Greek (see Aramaic New Testament hypotheses and Hebrew Gospel hypothesis).